Ferry from Naples to Palermo (Sicily)

 Each ferry operator applies different pet policies and offers different services.
 More specifically:

-• On Tirrenia vessels, pets are not allowed in armchair rooms, or public areas, and cannot be left in cars.
-They are permitted on pet-friendly cabins, the ferry's outside decks or in designated kennels, which cost around €15 per pet.
+- On Tirrenia vessels, pets are not allowed in armchair rooms, or public areas, and cannot be left in cars.
+They are permitted in pet-friendly cabins, the ferry's outside decks or in designated kennels, which cost around €15 per pet.

 How do I board the ferry with my pet?